udecode/plate/README.md

 yarn add slate slate-hyperscript slate-react styled-components react react-dom
 ```

-For full documentation on using `slate-plugins-next` visit:
+For full documentation on using `slate-plugins` visit:
 [slate-plugins-next.netlify.app](https://slate-plugins-next.netlify.app/)

 For additional help, join us in our